freitzzz/simov_project_1131485_1160907/ADD/iteration1/README.md

 - IPEM (ipp-ementa mobile), which is the mobile frontend of ipp-ementa, producing a graphic interface that will be consumed by the users.
 This element represents an Android application.
 - IPED (ipp-ementa distributor), which is the backend of ipp-ementa, producing an interface that allows the consume of business logic functionalities.
+- IPEPN (ipp-ementa push-notifications), which is ipp-ementa push-notification system, producing an interface that allows the consume of this system for interested parties

 **Step 4**